Relentless. Re…Lent…Less. RELENTLESS! What does this mean to you?Posted by naxumadmin / February 16, 2018

 I decided that while I raked I would also listen to my new audiobook, Relentless.
 I don’t know if raking is still a thing anymore, I feel like everyone uses a blower these days, but raking is quite the laborious task after a few docile months of winter.
 So as I’m raking I’m listening to the words of Tim Grover.
 In the first several chapters he talks about the high profile athletes he works with and how they have a relentless spirit to win, to be the best, to never stop working, to leave everyone in the dust.
 About halfway through raking as I’m sweating, my hands have developed blisters and I want to quit he says that athletes come to him expecting the first day to be an “orientation”, by the end they are puking in garbage cans, I can’t help now but be relentless in my raking endeavors.
 How can I stop with this guy talking about being the best and never settling?

 Grover started his illustrious career as a trainer by starting off being a nobody and working hard.
 His very first athlete was none other than the future greatest basketball player ever, Michael Jordan.
 Man, what a “slam dunk”…(So sorry, I couldn’t help it) Other athletes Grover has worked with are LeBron James, Dwayne Wade, and Kobe Bryant.
-Over the summer, when the NBA season is over, he has many star players and soon to be stars working out at his training facility in the Chicago suburbs.
+Over the summer, when the NBA season is over, he has many star players and soon to start working out at his training facility in the Chicago suburbs.
 Because Grover saw the gamut of player greatness, he developed a 3-tiered pyramid, the base he called Coolers, the middle he called Closers, and the top he called Cleaners.
 Everyone in the pyramid is successful, but when you get to the top of the pack the lines of greatness are blurred.
 Let’s explore these three areas maybe it will help you more closely identify yourself and then push you to the next level.

 “In Order To Have What You Really Want, You Must First Be Who You Really Are”